akashsuper2000/akashsuper2000/README.md

 ###### Jul 2018 – Dec 2018

 ```
-This project is in association with Deep Learning Lab of Amrita University.
+ - This project is in association with Deep Learning Lab of Amrita University
-This project is about applying OCR to extract texts from an image which then
-gets translated to a different language of choice.
+ - This project is about applying OCR to extract texts from an image which then gets translated to a different language of choice
-It is achieved through the use of various deep learning and computer vision
+ - It is achieved through the use of various deep learning and computer vision techniques
-techniques.
 ```